opendatasoft/ods-documentation-explore-api/source/includes/wfs/v2/introduction.md

 When the HTTP `GET` method is used, the parameters are appended to the URL using a Keyword Value Pair (KVP) encoding.

-When the HTTP `POST` method is used, the operation request message is encoded as an XML document in the body of the `POST` message.

 Here is the list of the common parameters, supported by all WFS operations: